jacobjohnsson/simulated-annealing/docs/README.md

       --------
       0 1 2 3

-is encoded as [2, 3, 1, 3].
-A consequense of this encoding is that no queens can be located in the same column since it cannot be encoded.
+is encoded as [2, 0, 1, 3].
+A consequence of this encoding is that no queens can be located in the same column since it cannot be encoded.

 While reviewing the code you *will* find many inefficiencies, that's the point.